Hearing loss | Medical Council of Canada

 Key Objectives

-Given patients with hearing loss or deafness, the candidate will diagnose the cause, severity, and complications, and will initiate an appropriate management plan.
-Particular attention should be paid to differentiating between conductive and sensory-neural hearing loss.
-Patients should be educated and counselled regarding prevention of further hearing loss.
+Given patients with hearing loss or deafness, the candidate will diagnose the cause, severity, and complications, and initiate an appropriate management plan.
+Particular attention should be paid to differentiating between conductive hearing loss and sensorineural hearing loss.
+Patients should be educated and counselled on preventing further hearing loss.
 Hearing loss in infants must be identified as early as possible to prevent delayed development.

 Enabling Objectives